Thank you for taking the time to prepare and put on races.

 If a promoter/promoting club wishes to cancel a NDMA sanctioned points race, the promoters/promoting clubs must provide a two weeks notice to the NDMA to allow proper notification of riders and the possible rescheduling of the race.
 Failure to give proper notice may result in denial of future races.

-We encourage all promoters and promoting clubs to have a separate track for the 50’s 4-6 age class.
-If a separate track is not available, please take measures to detour the extreme sections of the track for those younger, less experienced riders.
-The “50” 7-8 age class will be permitted and encouraged to ride the whole track.
+We encourage all promoters and promoting clubs to have a separate track for the 50’s.
+If a separate track is not available, please take measures to detour 50% of the track.

-The Board strongly encourages that there is no practice riding on the track the week of a point’s race from Wednesday until the day of the race to allow sufficient time to prepare the track.
+The Board strongly encourages that there is no practice riding on the track the week of a point’s race to allow sufficient time to prepare the track.

 All promoters and promoting clubs are responsible to provide an adequate number of Spiffy Biffs (or something comparable) and an adequate supply of toilet paper for use by the riders and spectators.
 Please ensure there is a facility at the starting gate.